 Tip: For more substantial munchies, the ever-resourceful Cretans are known for enjoying their snails called 'hochliee' in a wide variety of interpretations, from fried (with vinegar, salt and rosemary) to baked in a clay pot.
 Smoked ham called apaki is also a delicious classic, with a delicate herb flavour setting it apart from other meat.
 Last but not lest, Sfakianes pites (also mizithropites) are Crete's interpretation of the classic Greek tiropita (cheese pie).
 This variation is round and flat, stuffed with a mild, soft cheese and then lightly fried.
 The real game changer is the drizzle of local honey on top, which creates a flavour combination unlike any other.

-Food tours in Chania you will love!
+Food tours in Crete you will love!

 related posts for local activities in crete